NextCenturyCorporation/mcs-pipeline/README.md

 * Know if/where your results will be uploaded to avoid conflicts:
   * Results are only uploaded if the MCS config (configs/mcs_config_MODULE_METADATA.ini) has 'evalution=true'
-  * Setting the s3_folder to have a suffix of -test is a good idea.
+  * Setting the s3_folder in the MCS config file to have a suffix of -test is a good idea.
 I.E. s3_folder=eval-35-test
-  * The S3 file names are generated partially by the 'team' and 'evaluation_name' properties.
+  * The S3 file names are generated partially by the 'team' and 'evaluation_name' properties in the MCS config file.
 Prefixing 'evaluation_name' with your initials or a personal ID can make it easier to find your files in S3.
 I.E evaluation_name=kdrumm-eval375

 #### Commands

-To run an eval, run the following command:
+To run an eval, run the following command on your local development machine (driver):
 ```
 aws_scripts/run_eval MODULE path/to/scene/directory [metadata_level]
 ```